-Configuring an CIFS/SMB Server as a Networked Storage Location
+Configuring an CIFS/SMB Server as a Secondary Storage Location

-- 1 Log in to the Sentinel Web interface as a user in the administrator role.

-- 2 Click Storage in the toolbar.
+- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Storage > Configuration. - 3 In the Data Storage Location section, select CIFS. - 4 Specify the following information:

-- 3 Click the Configuration tab.

-- 4 In the Data Storage Location section, select CIFS.

-- 5 Specify the following information:

-Server: Specify the IP address or hostname of the machine where the CIFS server, also known as the SMB server, is configured.
+Server: Specify the IP address or hostname of the computer where the CIFS server, also known as the SMB server, is configured.